Unitarian Universalism and Animal Justice in 2025

 Honoring Lives and Relationships

 In 2025, UUAM expanded its online Honor and Memorial Wall, offering a sacred digital space to remember and celebrate the lives of animal companions.
+These shared images, stories, and tributes reflected the deep bonds between humans and other animals and served as a communal space for grief, gratitude, and remembrance.

 This offering remains a visible expression of the love and relationship at the heart of UUAM’s work.